karlchris/data-engineering/docs/index.md

 Hey everyone :wave:

-Selamat datang is _welcome_ in Indonesia language.
+Selamat datang is _welcome_ in Indonesia language. :green_heart:

 I am **Karl Christian**, an experienced data guy.

 By this site, I will share my knowledge repository for almost 7+ years of my working experience around Data and Data Engineering especially.
-You will find out about what skillset we should have as Data Engineer.
+You will find out about what skill set we should have as Data Engineer.

-I have experiences as data engineer, data warehousing and about analytics engineering.
+I have experiences as data engineer, data warehousing and about analytics engineering. :speech_balloon:

-Find my profile in [About the author](author.md)
+Find my profile in [About the author](author.md).